hassselquist48/reflextion/README.md

 # end of week 10
 ## 12/1/17
 This week we are making a website and its been a chalange for all of us.
 When we work on this we have to communicate with each other and are communication is alittle off.We could deffinantly use some help.

+# end of week 11
+## 12/14/17
+This week has been very confusing weve been moving fast and its kinda hard to comprehend but it feels good to be able to say well we made a website for this school